-As the cost of living crisis emerges and petrol prices are at an all-time high, there is no doubt that we are all looking after our money and planning ahead more than ever.
-Wall Street is warning of inflation rates and fears of a repeat of 2008 and the UK is being squeezed into a potential ‘mild recession’ that could begin next year.
+As the cost of living crisis emerges there is no doubt that we are all looking after our money more than ever.
+Wall Street is warning of inflation rates and fears of a repeat of 2008.
+The UK is being squeezed into a potential ‘mild recession’ that could begin next year.

-Small and medium businesses are being particularly hurt by this as their mixture of obstacles such as supply chain issues, covid recovery, import prices and wage inflation are all attacking at once.
+Small and medium businesses are being particularly hurt by this.
+The mixture of obstacles such as supply chain issues, covid recovery and cost increases are all attacking at once.
 This is leading to the closure of companies that don’t have huge investment wallets to fall back on.

 What can SMEs do about it?
 Well, whilst we don’t have a magic wand to prevent a recession, there are a few things that businesses should consider to tighten their pockets and grasp control on spend.
-By focusing on the accounts payable process and using an affordable, fully-integrated system, you can control the money that leaves your business.
+By focusing on the AP process you can control the money that leaves your business.
 Here’s how:

-A good AP system will have customised approval workflows as standard, with users easily able to raise a purchase order that gets sent to the correct approvers in a team automatically.
-Approvers can read the order, decide whether to approve to the next stage or reject, then add comments or supporting documentation.
-An audit trail left behind keeps hold of every detail of the order, so there are always answers to the questions “Who raised this?” and “When was it approved?”
+A good AP process will have customised approval workflows as standard.
+Users will be easily able to raise a purchase order that gets sent to the correct approvers in a team automatically.
+Approvers can read the order, decide whether to approve to the next stage or reject.
+Finally they can add comments or supporting documentation.
+An audit trail left behind keeps hold of every detail of the order.
+This way there are always answers to the questions “Who raised this?” and “When was it approved?”

 Budget, budget, budget

 Set budgets for your business departments like HR, Marketing, Sales etc and different projects you may be working on.
 When raising orders, users should be able to see how their order aligns with a budget and if it will take them over the allotted amount.